fboender/documents/src/umatrix_tutorial/umatrix_tutorial.md

 of the cell unblocks that resource and the bottom of the cell blocks it:

 ![](ani_cell.gif)

+Umatrix shows cells with different colors:

+* **light-red**: The resource is blocked by default.
+* **dark-red**: The resource has been manually set to be blocked.
+Dark-red in the domain column (the first one) means that website is being blocked by a block list.
+* **light-green**: The resource is allowed by default.
+* **Dark-green**: The resource has been manually set to be allowed.

 The columns in the "All" row block or unblock that resource for all rows: